 \subsection{Decentralized ADMM}

 In the scenario game \cref{eqn:scenario-game}, both the objective and constraints involve significantly more terms than in \cref{eqn:deterministic-game}.
-When $\numscenarios$ is large, therefore, it can be computationally demanding to find a \ac{gne}.
+When $\numscenarios$ is large, therefore, it can be computationally demanding to find a generalized Nash equilibrium.
 Therefore, we propose the following splitting method to enable parallel---and hence more efficient---computation of equilibrium solutions.
-This technique is an analogue of the well-known \ac{admm} algorithm tailored to generalized Nash equilibrium problems, and is summarized in \cref{alg:scenario-admm}.
+This technique is an analog of the well-known \ac{admm} algorithm tailored to generalized Nash equilibrium problems, and is summarized in \cref{alg:scenario-admm}.